It’s ADKAR, Not ADKA Because Reinforcement is Critical to Change

 Reinforcement Impacts Results

-In the Best Practices in Change Management – 2018 Edition, participants revealed that planning for Reinforcement is critically important, especially when it comes to achieving project results.
+Prosci's Best Practices in Change Management research shows that planning for Reinforcement is critically important, especially when it comes to achieving project results.
 Of the participants who planned for Reinforcement in their projects, 67% met or exceeded their project objectives.
 Of the participants who did not plan for Reinforcement, only 55% met their project objectives.

 We asked research participants to identify the most impactful activities that reinforced change at the individual level.
 Here are some excerpts from the research, along with thoughts on each: